geekan/MetaGPT-docs/src/en/guide/tutorials/create_and_use_tools.md

-# Create and Utilize Tools
+# Create and Use Tools

 Creating tools in MetaGPT is a straightforward process that involves creating your own functions or classes within the `metagpt/tools/libs` directory.
 This tutorial provides a step-by-step guide to creating tools and utilizing them within the `DataInterpreter`.

 ## Steps for creating tools

-1. **Create Pre-provided Functions or Classes:**
+1. **Create Pre-provided Functions or Classes**:

-   - Craft functions or classes tailored to enable specific interactions with the external environment and place them in the `metagpt/tools/libs` directory.
+   Craft functions or classes tailored to enable specific interactions with the external environment and place them in the `metagpt/tools/libs` directory.

 2. **Employ Google Style Docstring:**

-   - Accompany each function or class with a Google-style Docstring.
+   Accompany each function or class with a Google-style Docstring.
 This serves as a concise yet comprehensive reference, detailing the purpose, input parameters, and expected output.

 3. **Apply @register_tool Decorator:**

-   - Utilize the `@register_tool` decorator to ensure accurate registration within the tool registry.
+   Utilize the `@register_tool` decorator to ensure accurate registration within the tool registry.
 This decorator simplifies the integration of functions or classes with the `DataInterpreter`.

 ## Customizing tools case